ozekik/awesome-ontology/README.md

 * [ROBOT](http://robot.obolibrary.org/) - Java library and CLI tool for working with ontologies, particularly Open Biomedical Ontologies.
 It also provides a bridge to Python by Py4J.
 * [WebVOWL](https://github.com/VisualDataWeb/WebVOWL) - Web application for visualizing ontologies on the Web.
 * [yamlpyowl](https://github.com/cknoll/yamlpyowl) - Python based YAML-to-OWL-converter.
+* [OAK](https://incatools.github.io/ontology-access-kit/) - The Ontology Access Kit, a python library and command line tool for ontologies

 Generic RDF tools: